NathanKoehler/NathanKoehler.github.io/README.md

 ## Quote of The Week

-Fret the little things in life if you wish to live a perfectly small one.
+Don't make regret all you take from a missed opportunity.